BlenderCN-Org/io_scene_mudrunner/README.md

 For a grass, set `Propagate: All`.
 All transformations are pushed into the meshes, leaving the object hierarchy as simple place holders.

 For a dynamic model, set `Propagate: Scale` to keep positions and rotations in the hierarchy, but push scales into the meshes.
 This makes constraints easier to set up.

-Caveat: With the left-handed coordinate system, all axes are inverted from their Blender orientation.
-The model displays exactly correctly, but constraints need to be set with respect to these inverted axes.
+Caveat: With the left-handed coordinate system, at least one axis must be inverted from its Blender orientation.
+The model displays exactly correctly, but constraints need to be set with respect to the inverted axes.
+You can choose which axis is inverted with the `Invert` option.
+This option only has an effect with `Propagate: Scale`.

 Second caveat: if the scale is not the same in all axes, it can result in shear.
-MudRunner can't handle it, and neither can this exporter.
+MudRunner can't handle it, and neither can `Propagate: Scale`.

 For a static model, set `Propagate: Scale` or `Propagate: All`.
 With no constraints to set, either can be used.